nakulnishad/linux-master/README.md

-# my linux codes
-This is my self practised code;
+#this is my Sql practise set